 Trusts in the programme

-- Dorset HealthCare University NHS Foundation Trust – to provide support with end of life care in the community, enabling more people to die at home if they choose
+- Dorset HealthCare University NHS Foundation Trust – to provide support with end of life care in the community, enabling more people to die at home if they choose.

 - Norfolk and Norwich University Hospitals NHS Foundation Trust – Settle in Service with some volunteer transport.
 Since starting they have added a volunteer driver scheme to their Settle In Service to help patients get home from hospital as speedily and comfortably as possible.

 - The two trusts that are being supported by the Royal Voluntary Service – St James’s University Hospital in Leeds and University Hospitals of Morecambe Bay NHS Foundation Trust – will focus on developing mobility, nutrition and hydration volunteers.
 Since starting Leeds is bringing on more younger volunteer by actively targeting colleges and universities recruitment.